 However, sometimes particular lawyers may temporarily stop accepting new clients due to a large volume of cases.
 You’re welcome to request specific lawyers when you contact us if you wish, and our team will let you know if that lawyer is accepting new files, and if any consultation fees apply for specific lawyers.

-When you use our auto-match form, our system will ensure you receive the soonest possible appointment with a lawyer that practices in the area of law that you requested.
+When you use our auto-match page, our system will ensure you receive the soonest possible appointment with a lawyer that practices in the area of law that you requested.

 After you have completed a consultation with the lawyer that you were matched with, you might decide to proceed with that lawyer, or request a different lawyer, or proceed at a different law firm altogether.
 Regardless of your choice, our employees are expected not to put any undue pressure on clients regarding their choice of lawyer.